OratorEse/Portforlio/README.md

 # About Me
 - 👋 Hi, I’m @TheOratorEse
-- 👀 I’m a backend developer working with PHP
+- 👀 I’m a backend developer working with HTML/CSS, JAVASCRIPT PHP/LARAVEL, CMS, SQL/POSTGRE
 - 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on building Web and software solutions
 - I build and develop web solutions for brands and businesses